 Like many parents, I spent the weekend in shock and in mourning over the tragedy of Newtown, Conn., and I also sought information about how or whether to talk to my kids about it.
 Here are some things I found on talking about tragedy.

 But here’s the thing, and I bet some of you moms were in the same place as me.
 You can read and you can talk and you can think, but no one can tell you what ultimately is the right thing to do in your family.

-I am often the decision maker in my house on these kinds of issues (maybe even too often), but this morning when my husband said he wanted to inform my 7 and 8-year-old, lest they hear something at school and not be prepared, I conceded even though I wasn’t sure.
+I am often the decision maker in my house on these kinds of issues (maybe even too often), but this morning when my husband said he wanted to inform my 7 and 8-year-old, lest they hear something at school and were not prepared, I conceded even though I wasn’t sure.

 Here’s what we said: “A very ill man did a bad thing; he shot a lot of people.
 We want you to know in case you hear about it, but if anyone says anything about this in school, don’t talk about it and go to your teacher.
 We will answer any questions you have tonight.”
 We also asked them not to talk about it with their three younger siblings.